Axway-University-1/amplify-fusion-labs-au/cli/README.md

 # CLI Lab

-In these labs, we will install and exercise the CLI leading to running a deployment script which will promote the project from the Deployment Lab to CHECK or LIVE.
+In these labs, we will install and exercise the CLI leading to a deployment script which will promote the project from the Deployment Lab to CHECK or LIVE.
 At the end of these labs, you will learn the following:

 * How to install the CLI
 * How to run basic CLI commands